 This post may contain affiliate links.
 If you make a purchase from one of the links I will make a small commission at no charge to you.
 I only recommend what I trust.
 Blunders in Babyland does not diagnose, treat, or give out any professional advice for any medical conditions.

-When your toddler isn’t communicating effectively yet, it can be difficult to diagnose exactly what is wrong with him.
-However, there are a few dead giveaways that you’re not just dealing with a nasty cold.
+When your toddler isn’t communicating verbally yet, it can be difficult to diagnose exactly what is wrong with him.
+Having said that, there are a few dead giveaways that you’re not just dealing with a nasty cold.

 Top Flu Symptoms in Toddlers: